sasha-laurent/amb-project/README2018.md

 #### 4.7.1 Description

-This bundle controls the contextual help which is the help given when the user on the platform clicks on the question mark button at the top of the navigation bar.
+This bundle controls the contextual help which is the help given when the user on the platform clicks on the question mark button at the top of the navigation bar and which gives information about the current page.
 This bundle is not fully implemented yet.

+## 5. Deployment and automatic updates

+These are the steps to follow before deploying this Symfony2 project:
+1. Modify the web/config.php file so that the "if" condition looping on the localhost ip address is removed.
+2. Make sure the server is running on:
+- a PHP version >= 5.3.3
+- the extention SQLite 3 is active
+- the extention JSON is active
+- the extention Ctype is active
+- the timezone parameter is set in the server's php.ini

+To deploy the project, use the deployment script.
+What the deployment script does:
+1. Clean the cache
+2. Install dependencies with Composer
+3. Create the database and fill it accordingly
+4. Give the rights to the server to write in a few folders (ex: app/logs, app/cache)
+5. Regenerate translations

 ## Authors